-Figure 8 Excerpt from the permitted Rubio plans for a sectoin of South Coconut Lanes that shows standard design for a right-of-way drainage system
+Figure 9 Excerpt from the permitted Rubio plans for a section of South Coconut Lane that shows standard design for a right-of-way drainage system.

 On June 20, 2016, Kremers signed and sealed the revised stormwater section of the plans; Wright signed and sealed the revised hardscape section.
-See the plans below in Figure No. 10.
 The array of lateral pipes Kremers added to the Rubio plans were the essential infrastructure for building a public stormwater drainage system that was configured to connect to private-side yard drains.

+Figure No. 10 below show the same plans prepared by Kremers for the same section of South Coconut Lane.
 The lateral pipes shown in blue tint on the Kremers plans extend from the mainline pipe to the right-of-way in front of each residential lot on west Palm Island.
 The primary purpose of lateral pipes was to provide permanent links between the mainline pipe and one or more private-side yard drains in each lot.
 During an interview with OIG staff, CIP Consulting Engineer Crews said, "One purpose was to create that future potential connection point that, if the City had gone through with that policy, you, as homeowner at a given address, could say, 'I've got water that I don't know what to do with it.
 Here's my \$35 a month'...they would have allowed you to connect.
-You make the connection, you get to discharge your water to the public system."
+You make the connection; you get to discharge your water to the public system."

 As shown in the Kremers plans, the intention was to equip the end of each lateral pipe with a tee connection fixture, also known as a stubout, with two connections for additional drains.
 A vertical connection could be used to establish temporary or permanent drainpipes or inlets in the right-of-way ("right-of-way drainpipes").
 A horizontal connection could connect with pipes in as many adjacent lots as possible for permanent private-side yard drains.
-(See Figure 10 below and Engineer's Report re: Exhibit 1 Comparison of Rubio plans and Kremers plans for additional examples.)
+(See Figure 10 below and OIG Consulting Engineers Technical Report re: Exhibit 1 Comparison of Rubio plans and Kremers plans for additional examples.)

-Figure 9 Excerpt from Kremers plans for the same section of South Coconut lanes show additional of later pipes (in blue tint) that extend from the main pipe to the end of the right-of-way in front of each house on West Palm Island.
+Figure 10 Excerpt from Kremers plans for the same section of South Coconut lanes shows the addition of lateral pipes (in blue tint) that extend from the main pipe to the edge of the right-ofway in front of each house on West Palm Island.

 The Hardscape section of the revised plans below included a drawing titled "Typical Roadway Section for North and South Coconut Lanes" and a schematic drawing titled "Yard Drain Detail" that showed how the lateral pipes would connect to private-side yard drains.
-(Figure No. 10)
+(Figure No. 11)